alisaraa/alisaraa.github.io/_posts/2019-09-01-normal-forms.md

 |  2 | Cheese |
 |  3 | Sleepy |

-And we would expect the stakeholder to join cat_weight_fact to cat_dim on cat_id in order to find the name.
+We would expect the stakeholder to join cat_weight_fact to cat_dim on cat_id in order to find the name. <br>
-Why is this different?
+Why are two tables better than one?
 Well, let’s say we want to change Mac’s name to Macaroni (that is his full name, by the way, Macaroni In-Tech).
-To update the violation of 2NF, we would need to update 2 records, while in the 2NF example, we would only need to update one record in cat_dim.
+To update the violation of 2NF, we would need to update 2 records, while in the 2NF example, we would only need to update one record in cat_dim. <br>
 Updating two records versus one is not that big of a deal, but data tends to grow, with fact tables growing much faster than dimension tables.
 So do you want to continue to update larger and larger tables with table scans?
 Or do you want to update one record and put the onus on stakeholders to do the join?

 ### Are there any benefits of violating 2NF?
-So when we do we make a calculated to disregard 2NF?
-There’s no hard and fast rule but in general, the following may make you consider violating 2NF:
+So when we do we make a calculated decision to disregard 2NF?
+There’s no hard and fast rule but in general, the following may make you consider violating 2NF: <br>
-When you know the stakeholders will virtually always make this join When the join to get the additional information will be expensive for stakeholders (post on expensive joins it forthcoming) When the cat's name (the denormalized field) will rarely if ever be updated
+* When you know the stakeholders will virtually always make this join
+* When the join to get the additional information will be expensive for stakeholders (post on expensive joins it forthcoming)
+* When the cat's name (the denormalized field) will rarely if ever be updated

 ## Third Normal Form
 ### What is 3NF?